sezero/quakespasm/README.txt

   o  Raised the default zone memory size to 384 kb

+  o  Raised the default max_edicts from 1024 to 2048

   o  Revised lit file loading, the lit file must be from the same game
      directory as the map itself